-SuperGroup, PLLC is a team of problem solvers—seasoned reconstructive surgeons with a knack for tackling complex problems, and for developing effective clinical solutions for even the most advanced pathologies.
-Our plastic surgeons boast years of experience performing skin grafts for patients throughout Texas, offering them full rehabilitation following major wounds, injuries, and infections.
-We invite you to contact us to set up a consultation, where we will be happy to tell you more about our unparalleled track record performing skin grafts.
+SuperGroup, PLLC is a team of problem solvers—seasoned reconstructive surgeons with a knack for tackling complex problems, and developing effective clinical solutions for even the most advanced pathologies.
+Our surgeons boast years of experience performing skin grafts for patients throughout Texas, offering them full rehabilitation following major wounds, injuries, and infections.
+We invite you to contact us to set up a consultation, where we will be happy to tell you more about our unparalleled track record in performing skin grafts.

-In some cases, the graft may be “meshed,” which means the surgeon will punch holes in it so as to stretch it out.
+In some cases, the graft may be “meshed,” which means the surgeon will punch holes in it to stretch it out.
 This allows the surgeon to harvest a smaller section of skin from the host site and also ensures the easy drainage of fluids from the treated area.

 Healing After Your Skin Graft

 Depending on the nature of your skin graft, you may be required to stay at the hospital for a day or two for observation.
-It is important for your surgeon to ensure that the graft is healing properly, developing blood vessels and connecting to the skin surrounding it.
+It is important for your surgeon to ensure that the graft is healing properly, developing blood vessels, and connecting to the skin surrounding it.
 This usually happens within the first 36 hours or so.

-Once you are discharged from the hospital, pain killers may be used to minimize discomfort; your surgeon will provide a prescription.
+Once you are discharged from the hospital, painkillers may be used to minimize discomfort; your surgeon will provide a prescription.
 You will also receive instructions on caring for your wounds as they heal.
 Usually, it takes three to four weeks before patients are cleared to resume their normal physical activities, including strenuous exercise.

 Find Out More About Skin Grafts